What is a Customer Journey Map? [Free Download]

 Mightybytes hosting affinity diagram in Trello

-1. Note discrepancies between actual and aspirational feelings for each touchpoint.
+1. Discrepancies: Note discrepancies between actual and aspirational feelings for each touchpoint.
 Discuss each in detail with your team.

-2. Define potential opportunities for fast improvement by identifying those discrepancies which can be easily or quickly fixed.
+2. Opportunities: Define potential opportunities for fast improvement by identifying those discrepancies which can be easily or quickly fixed.

-4. If applicable, group similar solutions together to identify efficiencies or places where you might get the most traction with one solution across multiple touchpoints.
+4. Grouping: If applicable, group similar solutions together to identify efficiencies or places where you might get the most traction with one solution across multiple touchpoints.

 Step 5: Creating the Final Customer Journey Map